-Shift your focus.
+- Shift your focus.

-Put your hope in God.
+- Put your hope in God.

-You never know what tomorrow might bring.
+- Remember, you never know what tomorrow might bring.

 Friend, your child may not “come home” this holiday season, but if you shift your focus and trust God, keeping your hope in Him, He’ll strengthen you while you wait.
 He’ll get you through.
 You can count on Him, and that’s far better than wishing on any turkey bone.